tpofd/StupidHack/README.md

 ## WROOM-WROOM APP

-Like ZOOM, but even worse.
+Like ZOOM but even worse.

 <pre class="">
         __---------__